Midlothian, Virginia: Government

 Midlothian is an unincorporated area of Chesterfield County.
 The area is represented by an elected district supervisor on the county's board of supervisors.
 The position has been held by Mark S. Miller, Ph.D. since 2022.

 Infrastructure

 In 2004, completion of State Route 288 connected Midlothian to the circumferential highway network of greater Richmond Region.
 Development was controversial, and some residents wanted to avoid the scale seen in Northern Virginia.
 After years of discussion, in March 2006 Chesterfield County approved intensive zoning for the Watkins Centre, promoted as a large, mixed-use office complex and retail "lifestyle center" at the intersection of Route 288 and U.S. 60, 2 mi west of the Village of Midlothian.

 With the addition of the multimillion-dollar Bon Secours Hospital, St. Francis, Midlothian has a major hospital within five minutes of Midlothian's highest concentration of residents.

-James River High School, part of Chesterfield County Public Schools located in Midlothian, won the President's Blue Ribbon School of Excellence Award in 2000.
+James River High School, part of Chesterfield County Public Schools located in Midlothian, was named a National Blue Ribbon School in 2000.
 In 2015, Cosby High School, also located in Midlothian, received this recognition.
+In 2019 Midlothian High School received the award.